tom-barone/discontent/README.md

 ❌ When you find a site that kicks down your door, calls you stupid and holds out its greasy hand demanding ad revenue; use the popup to warn the next bloke.

-To get things off the ground, I've used the [front page submissions list](https://news.ycombinator.com/lists) from [HackerNews](https://news.ycombinator.com/news).
-I've gone back a year and taken the best 30 from each day to build a set of good links, hopefully that's a good starting point.

 Works for Google, Bing & DuckDuckGo.

 ## Motivation